 Next, you want to follow the steps above to trace and cut the image.
 If you are familiar with your Silhouette, you should understnad the steps above, if not send me a message and I can help.

 Mouse over the image and drag it and you will see 2 images.
 Delete the black image and now you will be working with the red image.

 Follow the steps above to change the page settings for the size of the image you are working with.
 I needed my stencil for the dresser to measure 33 inches tall and 16 inches wide to fit within the size of the drawers.
 As you can see I am outside the lines of my cutting board and also the size of the vinyl width.
 This is where I will need to use the knife to cut my image.

-Next is using the knife tool to cut the image.
-I placed a cut at the bottom of the tower and it just worked out perfectly that there was a gap in the design and that is right where I could cut and fit that piece on the bottom drawer.
+Next, is using the knife tool to cut the image.
+I placed a cut at the bottom of the tower and it just worked out perfectly that there was a gap in the design and that is right where I could cut and fit that piece in the bottom drawer.
 Dumb luck is my best friend!
 The best tip that Suesan gave me was to use the shift key while using the knife tool.
-This will make your cut line a perfectly straight.
+This will make your cut line perfectly straight.

-Now I have the 2 images I need to fit on the dresser.
+Now I have 2 separate images that are needed to fit on the dresser.
 I decided that it would be easier to cut the top piece as one large piece and place on the drawers as one piece.
 I figured this would be easier lining up than having all those separate pieces.